octantbio/octopus/README.md

 ## Linking Data

 As OCTOPUS uses `make` to orchestrate everything, there are some conventions your data must adhere to.
-First, deposit the output folders from your sequencing run must be deposited in the [data](data) directory
+First, deposit the output folder from your sequencing run in the [data](data) directory

 ```
 cp -r /path/to/run-id /path/to/octopus/data